 More powerful yet lighter than its predecessor, the Stihl BGA 86 is designed to be a great crossover tool that can work for professionals or those with larger gardens.
 Simple controls, excellent performance and a comfortable grip make this model stand out, but it’s quite heavy, which becomes noticeable when you use it over longer periods.

-Stihl BGA 86 design and features – Brilliantly designed, but quite heavy with a battery in place
+Design and features – Brilliantly designed, but the Stihl BGA 86 is quite heavy with a battery in place

 - Clever safety features to prevent accidental activation